nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Container

-The EPUB [container file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) must be given the production number provided with the order and correspond with the identifier stored in the [^dc-identifier^] located in the [^package^] metadata.
+The EPUB [container file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) must be given the production number provided with the order and correspond with the identifier stored in the [^dc:identifier^] located in the [^package^] metadata.

 The container archive is required to have the `.epub` extension.
 The file extension must be lowercase.